ecological landscape design

 Stage 6 (optional) - mentoring and 1:1 training

 · If you would feel it useful to have any extra mentoring at this stage I can offer specific training in anything included in the design.
 This may be getting started with propagating plants, developing composting systems or anything else relevant – either in person or online.
-Allocation for this time can be included in the quote or added at a later date
+Allocation for this time can be included in the quote or added at a later date.

 Footprints in the sand on a beach with calm water, cliffs on either side, and a sunset sky with clouds.